Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Epithelial tissue, connective tissue, adipose tissue, muscle tissue, nervous tissue

 Answer is C: These are the four primary types.
-Blood is not a “type” of tissue.
+Blood is not a “type” of tissue. - Epithelial and connective tissues differ from each other in which of the following characteristics?

 A. Epithelial tissue contains fibres, but connective tissue does not.